cnrenil/ReadyOrNot_Enhanced/README.md

 ### Injection:
 1. Open the game
 2. Wait for the menu screen
-3. Inject
+3. Inject into ReadyOrNotSteam-Win64-Shipping.exe
 4. Press insert to open or close the menu

-> Also, don't enable/disable cheats while loading, as it will most likely crash your game.
+> Also, don't grief, please.
 ---
 ## Features
 - Open/close the menu with the insert key